BrownHujay/context-optimization-RAG/README.md

 ## Project Overview

-Context Optimization RAG is a comprehensive chat application that combines:
+This project is a comprehensive chat application that combines:

 - **Frontend**: React 19 with TypeScript, Tailwind CSS, and Three.js for graphing
 - **Backend**: Custom API with vector-based search and embedding capabilities